 - You might avoid court by paying your traffic ticket fine online or by mail (see below).

 - You'll incur points on your IA driving record.

 - The Iowa Department of Transportation (DOT) could suspend, revoke, or bar your IA driver's license, depending on your driving record and traffic violation.

 - The IA DOT or your judge might order you to enroll in driver improvement school, depending on the violation.

 - Your auto insurance rates will likely increase.

 You must pay your traffic ticket fine by the date printed on your traffic ticket; failure to do so can result in a driver's license suspension, which will last until the court notifies the IA DOT you've paid the full amount.

-If you have a commercial driver's license (CDL), you can plead "guilty" or "no contest" in much the same manner as regular drivers; however, you also must:
+If you have a commercial driver's license (CDL), you can plead "guilty" or "no contest" in much the same manner as regular drivers; however:

-- Notify your employer after receiving your IA traffic ticket.
+- You must notify your employer after a conviction for an IA traffic ticket.

 - Understand that certain traffic violations can drastically impact your income and driving career.

-Refer to Ticket Fines and Penalties for more information about federally mandated penalties if you have a commercial driver's license (CDL).
+Refer to our page on Ticket Fines and Penalties for more information about federally mandated penalties if you have a commercial driver's license.